Sometimes, shopping trips can feel like deja vu. Are we really out of dish soap already? Where did all the paper towels disappear to, anyway?

-Not only do reusable water bottles keep single-use plastic bottles out of landfills, they will save you money in the long run if you stop buying bottled water.
+Not only do reusable water bottles keep single-use plastic bottles out of landfills, but they also save you money in the long run if you stop buying bottled water.

 Need a reusable bottle you can grab quickly with one hand?
 Nike’s Hyperfuel bottle has an anti-leak valve but is squeezable and quick to grab on the go.

-Need it tightly capped when you’re not drinking, with no risk of a spill?
-Contigo is the brand you need.
-Target has a wide selection, but here’s a favorite: This stainless-steel bottle has an autoseal button to prevent spills, and is vacuum-insulated to keep drinks cold.
+If you’re looking for something that is tightly capped when you’re not drinking — with no risk of a spill — Contigo is the brand for you.
+Target has a wide selection, but here’s a favorite: This stainless-steel bottle has an autoseal button to prevent spills, and it’s vacuum-insulated to keep drinks cold.

 My sister taught me the genius of insulated coffee mugs.
 An education professor, she’s constantly zooming between schools to observe student teachers in action.
 And yet her coffee is as hot when the final bell rings as when it was poured in the morning.

 Her choice was Contigo.
-On my favorite model, the company’s autoseal technology requires you to press a button built into the handle to sip, but then locks the cup.
+The company’s autoseal technology requires you to press a button built into the handle to sip, but then locks the cup.
 I’m always knocking it onto the floor, and now not a single drop spills.

 Want a thicker, shorter container to carry soup or other hot foods?
 Pick up a Thermos Food Jar.
 Its lid does double duty as a bowl.